Dragonmystic707/exalted-reincarnated/docs/System/Social.md

 they,” “What are they here (in the scene) for?”
 “Where are they going?”
 “Do they intend me harm?”

+For every extra +3 successes rolled, the Player may ask another question.

 The Storyteller is obligated to respond *truthfully* to the chosen question, though it may be cryptic.